The essentials ✅

 The first few drop-offs can feel hard — for parents at least as much as children.
 Here are a few things that help:

-• Trust us to settle them.
+- Trust us to settle them.
 Children often stop crying within minutes of a parent leaving.
-Your key person will send you an update.
+The room team will send you an update.

 📋 Print this packing list